karelz/karelz.github.io/_includes/networking_resources.md

 Some useful background and direction of Networking space can be found also on slides from my talk **.NET Core Networking stack and Performance** (at .NET Core Summer event in Brno, CZ on 2019/7/9) - the talk was in Czech, but the slides are in English, so useful to everyone: [slides](https://www.slideshare.net/KarelZikmund1/net-core-summer-event-2019-in-brno-cz-net-core-networking-stack-and-performance-karel-zikmund).

-If you want to hear story about the evolution of the Networking stack, check out odler version of the talk in English: **.NET Core Networking stack and Performance** (at DotNext Moscow on 2017/11) - [video](https://www.youtube.com/watch?v=M3FZZhnRvQY&list=PLtWrKx3nUGBfYHhmiGih2lanzmRigE9cc&index=24&t=0s) (55 min) and [slides](https://www.slideshare.net/KarelZikmund1/dotnext-2017-in-moscow-net-core-networking-stack-and-performance-karel-zikmund).
+If you want to hear story about the evolution of the Networking stack, check out older version of the talk in English: **.NET Core Networking stack and Performance** (at DotNext Moscow on 2017/11) - [video](https://www.youtube.com/watch?v=M3FZZhnRvQY&list=PLtWrKx3nUGBfYHhmiGih2lanzmRigE9cc&index=24&t=0s) (55 min) and [slides](https://www.slideshare.net/KarelZikmund1/dotnext-2017-in-moscow-net-core-networking-stack-and-performance-karel-zikmund).
-Note that plans and perf results are old and obsolete in this talk, but the history is fairly accurate.
+Note that plans and perf results are old and obsolete in this talk, but the history didn't change :).